jdheywood/sqlalchemy-orm-and-migrations-demo/README.md

 vagrant ssh
 ```

-Then assume the demo user and activate the python virtual environment (note the hyphen, this is needed to activate the python venv)
+This will automatically assume the vagrant user and activate the python virtual environment courtesy of the demo_bash_profile copied over during provsioning

+Now you can connect to the postgres database using the following command

 ```
-sudo su - demo
+psql -d demo
 ```

+You'll be prompted for the password, as you can see in provision.yml this is 'vagrant', so type that in and you are away.

 Execute the existing database schema migrations to create tables in your new db